colindelotavo/discord-nickname-resetter/README.md

 ## Troubleshooting
 ### TypeError: expected token to be a str, received NoneType instead
 When trying to run the `reset_names.py` script, you may encounter an error indicating an "TypeError: expected token to be a str, received NoneType instead".
-This happens due to a missing API token.
+This can happen due to a missing API token or missing `.env` file.
 #### Resolution
-Ensure that you have provided the API token to `BOT_TOKEN="<api_token>"` in the .env file.
+Ensure that you have a `.env` file in the `reset-name-discord-bot` folder, and that you have provided the API token to `BOT_TOKEN="<api_token>"` in the `.env` file.

 ### Discord Message: "Names are already reset, `server_owner` will remain unaffected"
 A limitation of the script is the bot's permissions don't allow it to reset the server owner's nickname.
 This is the error code when trying to do so.